RomanistHere/Measureland/docs/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

+## Screenshots Of Visual Changes

+If applicable, add a screenshot or a video showcasing what was changed.

 ## Further comments

 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+Hesitating why is it all needed?
+I have a good article for you: [https://www.chakshunyu.com/blog/6-concrete-tips-that-will-make-your-react-pull-requests-easier-to-review/](https://www.chakshunyu.com/blog/6-concrete-tips-that-will-make-your-react-pull-requests-easier-to-review/)

 ### Reviewers: